openai/chatgpt-retrieval-plugin/README.md

 All you need to do is specifying a few environment variables (optionally point to an existing saved Index json file).
 Note that metadata filters in queries are not yet supported.
 For detailed setup instructions, refer to [`/docs/providers/llama/setup.md`](/docs/providers/llama/setup.md).

+#### Postgres

+[PostgresML](https://www.postgresml.org) is an open-source machine learning extension that supports large language modeling and traditional ML workloads on [Postgres](https://www.postgresql.org) database.
+You can sign up for a [free GPU-powered Postgres database](https://postgresml.org/signup) or [Docker](https://github.com/postgresml/postgresml#docker)

 ### Running the API locally